Clash at the Castle (2022): Preliminary matches

 The actual pay-per-view opened with Alexa Bliss, Asuka, and Raw Women's Champion Bianca Belair facing Damage CTRL (Bayley, Dakota Kai, and Iyo Sky) in a six-woman tag team match.
 In the end, Sky performed a moonsault on Belair and Bayley pinned Belair to win the match.

 Next, Gunther (accompanied by the reformed Imperium (Giovanni Vinci and Ludwig Kaiser)) defended the Intercontinental Championship against Sheamus (accompanied by The Brawling Brutes (Butch and Ridge Holland)).
 Before the match, a brawl ensued between The Brawling Brutes and Imperium, while Sheamus and Gunther stared each other down in the ring.
 During the match, Sheamus performed the White Noise and Celtic Cross on Gunther for a nearfall.
 In the closing moments, Gunther countered a Brogue Kick attempt from Sheamus and performed a powerbomb and lariat on Sheamus to retain the title.
 Following the match, Sheamus received a standing ovation from the crowd.

 After that, Liv Morgan defended the SmackDown Women's Championship against Shayna Baszler.
 In the end, Morgan performed the Oblivion on Baszler to retain the title.

 In the fourth match, Edge and Rey Mysterio (accompanied by Dominik Mysterio) faced The Judgment Day (Damian Priest and Finn Bálor; accompanied by Rhea Ripley).
 In the closing moments, Rey and Edge performed the 619 and Spear, respectively, on Bálor to win the match.
-Following the match, Dominik attacked Edge with a low blow and his father Rey with a clothesline, turning heel for the first time in his career, and ending his friendship with Edge.
+Following the match, Dominik attacked Edge with a low blow and his father Rey with a clothesline, turning heel for the first time in his career, and joining The Judgment Day.

 In the penultimate match, Matt Riddle faced Seth "Freakin" Rollins.
 As Rollins attempted a rolling elbow, Riddle countered and applied the triangle choke on Rollins.
 Rollins countered the submission and performed the Bro Derek on Riddle for a nearfall.
 Rollins countered a powerbomb from Riddle and performed a Pedigree for a nearfall.
 Rollins mocked Riddle's tag team partner, Randy Orton, by performing a Hangman's DDT on Riddle.
 In the climax, Riddle threw Rollins on the announce table and attempted to attack Rollins with a steel chair, only for Rollins to avoid Riddle.
 As Riddle re-entered the ring, Rollins performed the Stomp.
 Rollins then performed a second Stomp on Riddle, this time from the middle rope, to win the match.